-Timeline: 2023
+Timeline: Annually, beginning in 2023

-Agency: County Administrator's Office; Office of Equity; Community Development

-Commission; Permit Sonoma

-Funding: General Fund

-Objective: One digital annual progress report on housing issues to interest email list, planning or policy development projects related to housing.

-Two messages annually to developers and utility providers, allocate at least 10% of project budget to outreach and engagement for long-range
+- Timeline: 2023 - Agency: County Administrator's Office; Office of Equity; Community Development Commission; Permit Sonoma - Funding: General Fund - Objective: One digital annual progress report on housing issues to interest email list, Two messages annually to developers and utility providers, allocate at least 10% of project budget to outreach and engagement for long-range planning or policy development projects related to housing. - 32h The County will continue to participate in ABAG regional efforts and Napa Sonoma Collaborative subregional efforts, including with stakeholders, employers, and non-profits, to discuss and establish strategies to encourage and facilitate the development of housing for farmworkers. - Timeline: 2024, ongoing biannually thereafter - Agency: Permit Sonoma, Community Development Commission - Funding: Departmental Budget